krzysztt0/learn-python-2025/unit01/exercise01_bootIT.md

 ## Step 4: Launch & use Jupyter notebook

 ### Step 4a: Open up the jupyter notebook application - three ways!
-We will work with jupyter notebooks in this class.
+We will work with jupyter notebooks (`.ipynb`) in this class.
 The jupyter notebook application is part of the Anaconda distrubution you installed in the previous step.
-There are 2 ways of opening up the jupyter notebook application.
-Make sure you try out both steps:
+There are 3 ways of opening up the jupyter notebook application.
+Make sure you try out all three steps:
-1. Through Anaconda Navigator: open the Anaconda Navigator, search for jupyter notebook, and click `Launch`
+1. Through Anaconda Navigator, in your browser: go to the Anaconda Navigator, search for jupyter notebook, and click `Launch`
-2. Through VS Codium: **todo instructions**
+2. Through Anaconda Navigator, in VS Codium: go to the Anaconda Navigator, search for VS Codium, and `Launch` (more details [here](https://www.anaconda.com/docs/tools/anaconda-navigator/main); alternatively, you can also launch VS Codium directly and use the file browsing system to open up or create a jupyter notebook)
-3. Through the command line interface (CLI): open your CLI, type `jupyter notebook` and press Enter.
+3. Through the command line interface (CLI): open your CLI (see below), type `jupyter notebook` and press Enter.
 The notebook should then open in a browser window.

 #### Note: How do I open up the CLI?
 * macOS & linux users: search for "Terminal" in your Applications